 4 The intuition behind this anomalous result lies in understanding that affinities act to reduce the noise of an applicant's signal.
 As a result, lenders and employers have a more difficult time assessing the true quality of applicants with whom they do not have a cultural affinity, who all tend to look like the average regardless of their true quality.
 This tends to work to the disadvantage of the best applicants (who are less able to demonstrate their merit) and to the advantage of low-quality applicants (who find it easier to pass themselves off as good).
 Because the employer's problem is typically to select the most desirable applicant, it only seriously considers applicants sending signals well above the mean, benefiting the group with whom it has an affinity.
-In contrast, lenders generally approve all applicants that exceed a given threshold, often accepting a majority of the applicants would just as soon have noisy signals.
+In contrast, a lender generally approves all applicants that exceed a given threshold, often accepting a majority of the applications it receives.
+As a result, its cutoff threshold is below the mean of the applicant pool, in a range where applicants would just as soon have noisy signals.